Elasticsearch Log Rotation

 Limiting the live retention

-Now that you have a Snapshot Lifecycle policy configured to backup your data to S3, the final step is to ensure you are deleting indexes after a certain time period in Elasticsearch.
+Now that you have a Snapshot Lifecycle policy configured to backup your data to S3, the final step is to ensure you delete indexes after a specific time in Elasticsearch.
 Deleting indexes will ensure both RAM and disk space requirements are relatively fixed, given a fixed volume of logs.
 For example, you may keep only 30 days in Elasticsearch, and if you need older indexes, you can retrieve them by restoring the snapshot from S3.

-From Elasticsearch Management > Index Lifecycle Policies, create a new policy.
-Under "Hot phase" disable rollover - we're already creating a new index daily, and that should be sufficient.
-Enable the "Delete phase", and set it for 30 days from index creation (or to your desired live retention).
+Step 1: Create a new policy by navigating to Elasticsearch Management > Index Lifecycle Policies.
+Under "Hot phase", disable rollover - we're already creating a new index daily, which should be sufficient.
+Enable the "Delete phase" and set it for 30 days from index creation (or to your desired live retention).

-Next, we'll need to tell Elasticsearch which new indexes you want this policy to automatically apply to.
-In Kibana, go to Elasticsearch Management > Index Management, and then click Index Templates.
-Create a new template using the Index pattern logstash-*
+Step 2: Specify to Elasticsearch which new indexes you want this policy to apply automatically.
+In Kibana, go to Elasticsearch Management > Index Management, then click Index Templates.
+Create a new template using the Index pattern logstash-*.
+You can leave all other settings as default.
+This template will ensure all new daily indexes get the lifecycle policy applied.

 {